-There’s no denying that social media has been a focal point for success within the residential real estate industry.
+There’s no denying that social networking has been a focal point for success within the residential real estate industry.
 We’ve discussed before the importance of building brand awareness within real estate , and given the fact that 90% of Americans go online to shop for property, it’s worth utilizing social media to meet potential clients within this popular space.
 Other agents are certainly using social media to do so, as 87% of marketers rank more exposure for their businesses as the primary benefit of their social media efforts.

 Using social media insights allows you to measure the success of your efforts, giving you the tools to optimize your social media strategy.
 The question you need to answer is – are you trying to get engagement or cast impressions.